-Another hat worn by Bob Walters, in addition to orchestrator and conductor, was adding the percussion instruments of Mark Tree and Orchestra Bells to some of the numbers.
+Another hat worn by Bob Walters, in addition to orchestrator and conductor, was adding the 3 percussion instruments of Mark Tree, Orchestra Bells and Tubular Bells to some of the numbers.

 At different times Mr. Walters brought those percussion instruments to the Bias studio and played those instruments to add them to the recordings.